steventhorne/legendmud_tintin/README.md

 # Modules
 This package comes with optional modules that can be enabled or disabled at your discretion.
-Modules are Tintin++ scripts that are automatically loaded as soon as the client starts.
+Modules are TinTin++ scripts that are automatically loaded as soon as the client starts.
 These are different from [Classes](#classes) which can be loaded and unloaded after the client has started.

-In order to enable a module, exit Tintin++ and edit the user.config file.
+In order to enable a module, exit TinTin++ and edit the user.config file.
 Within this file you will find the following line:
 `#VARIABLE         {modules}  {logging;combat;map}`